teracyhq/blog/source/_posts/2016-11-07-how-to-develop-and-deploy-react-applications-easily-and-fast-with-webpack-es6-plus-and-docker.markdown

 `react-redux-universal-hot-example` is a good start, however, there are still many improvements that we'd like to add, for example:

-- better code and component organization convention.
+- Better code and component organization convention.
 The Angular 2 convention is a really great inspiration for this.
-- update dependencies to latest versions.
+- Update dependencies to latest versions.
-- build the deployment Docker that should include runtime stuff only, not development stuff.
+- Build the deployment Docker that should include runtime stuff only, not development stuff.
-- server side code should be production ready and optimized.
+- Server side code should be production ready and optimized.

 And there are more to do.
 So we intent to create a better `react-redux-universal-hot-example` version, we call it `react-boilerplate`.

-The project is here at: https://github.com/teracyhq/react-boilerplate .
+The project is located at: https://github.com/teracyhq/react-boilerplate .
 We'll announce v0.1.0 as soon as possible when it's ready.
 So stay tuned!
 At present we should use `react-redux-universal-hot-example`.

 ## React application consulting and developing service